cassiobolba/Data-Engineering/AWS Lambda/Readme.md

 5- run 'aws configuration' and pass the info in credentials file
 6- go to a folder of choice and and via cmd run 'sam init'
       - select 1, quick templates
+      - N
+      - select python version
       - zip
-      - select python
       - name it
       -
 7- 'sam build --guided' to build the file and depencies to deploy (use guided only in the first deploy)